Mining Intelligence and Sales Leads

 SnapshotDefinitive Feasibility Study (DFS) for the Flat Mines (FM) Project, part of Orion’s Okiep Copper Project (OCP) was completed on March 28, 2025.

-Underground mining is planned at four areas: the historically mined Flat Mine North (FMN) and Flat Mine Nababeep (FM-Nab) mines, and the previously unmined deposits at Flat Mine East (FME) and Flat Mine South (FMS).
+Mineralised material will be sourced from four underground mining areas: the historically mined Flat Mines North (FMN) and Flat Mines Nababeep (FM-Nab), and the undeveloped Flat Mines East (FME) and Flat Mines South (FMS) deposits.

 The Flat Mines will be developed using a phased approach.